background

 Trusts help avoid probate court, keeping your financial affairs and beneficiaries out of public records.

-Choose a trustworthy, trusted individual who is financially capable and willing to serve, with an alternate as a backup.
+Choose a trustworthy individual who is financially capable and willing to serve, with an alternate as a backup.

 Wake County Justice Center